jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </ol>
 ```

 They can help with things such as visually and semantically breaking down complex points, give expectations of import steps to complete or consider.
-Communiating that a list with with items (and posisbly links) exists can be important to people using assisitve technology, for example it can communicate how many items are the list.
+Communiating that a list with with items (and posisbly links) exists can be important to people using assistive technology, for example it can communicate how many items are the list.

 ### Lists and Safari "list"-itis